-Where to Eat in Mirissa, Sri Lanka in 2023
+Where to Eat in Mirissa, Sri Lanka in 2024

-We struggled to find decent Sri Lankan food in Mirissa but we did it!
+We struggled to find decent Sri Lankan food in tourist-oriented Mirissa but we did it!
 Here’s where to eat in Mirissa, Sri Lanka, like a local!

 Mirissa was a struggle.
 We witnessed with much sadness yet another once-virgin beach fall victim to overtourism.
 And with it the local food scene.